Roblox/creator-docs/STYLE.md

 ### Engine API Reference Page Links

-When referencing a Roblox Engine API member, such as a class, method, enum, data type, global function, or library, use our special [API link syntax](#link-syntax) instead.`.
+When referencing a Roblox Engine API member, such as a class, method, enum, data type, global function, or library, use our special [API link syntax](#link-syntax) instead.

 #### Usage Guidelines